Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

     - gdpr
     - webinar
 ---
-So, we're hosting a webinar about GDPR compliance.
-The basic premise is that a lot of people (and companies) assume that it's legal to use services from American providers (such as Amazon Web Services, Microsoft OneDrive, or Google Workspace) if they just store data about EU citizens in the EU or the service provider says they're GDPR compliant. **This is not the case.**
+So, the Swedish consulting firm I work at - Factor 10 - are hosting a webinar about GDPR compliance.
+The basic premise is that a lot of people (and companies) assume that it's legal to use services from American providers (such as Amazon Web Services, Microsoft OneDrive, or Google Workspace) if they just store data about EU citizens in the EU and the service provider says they're GDPR compliant. **This is not the case.**

 So, of course we're going to host that webinar on Zoom like we've always done, right?